 Swami Vivekananda (1863-1902) was anti-caste in many of his recorded emphases.
 He was an unusual mystic of the more daring and radical kind in terms of social extension.
-Yet he identified with the traditional philosophy of Advaita Vedanta, strongly associated with Shankara (c.
-800 CE), a legendary exponent whose extant and attributed treatises are a subject of complex scholarly appraisal.
+Yet he identified with the traditional philosophy of Advaita Vedanta, strongly associated with Shankara (c.800 CE), a legendary exponent whose extant and attributed treatises are a subject of complex scholarly appraisal.

 Vivekananda as wandering sannyasin in 1892

 The young disciples of Ramakrishna opted for a monastic existence at his death, living in a dilapidated house at Baranagore.
 A number of them took formal vows; Narendra assumed the name of Swami Vivekananda.
 In 1888, he left Baranagore to live as a wandering monk (sannyasin).
 For several years he travelled throughout India, frequently travelling on foot; he resorted to the railway when given tickets by wellwishers.
-He encountered priestly pundits and maharajas, but also saw at firsthand the widespread poverty and suffering of the masses, which evidently weighed upon him deeply.
+He encountered priestly pundits and maharajas; he also saw at firsthand the widespread poverty and suffering of the masses, which evidently weighed upon him deeply.

 At the end of 1892, he arrived at Cape Comorin (the southern tip of India).
-There he gained a much reported insight: the situation of so many wandering renunciates teaching religion was seriously discrepant.
+There he gained a much reported insight: the situation of so many wandering renunciates, teaching religion, was seriously discrepant.
 Instead the objective should be one of raising the masses from ignorance and hunger.

 In 1893, Vivekananda visited America as an outspoken teacher of Vedanta and Yoga.
 He first lectured at the Chicago Parliament of Religions, gaining both admirers and critics, the latter including missionaries to India.
 For over three years he stayed in the West, lecturing in America and England; he suffered poor health as a consequence of the strain.
-He declined two offers of an academic chair in Eastern philosophy at Harvard and Columbia Universities, explaining that he could not accept such career vocation as a wandering monk.
+He declined two offers of an academic chair in Eastern philosophy at Harvard and Columbia Universities, explaining that he could not accept such a career role in his vocation as a wandering monk.

 An Indian historian observes that Vivekananda “was often strongly anti-Brahmin, if not also anti-Brahmanical, and held saints and sadhus no less responsible for the continuing oppression of the masses.
 Reformers, in his view, never really touched the pulse of India….
 Vivekananda’s panacea for India’s several ills was mass education: training in useful sciences and crafts, manual skills, and manufacture.”
 Quote from Amiya P. Sen, ed., The Indispensable Vivekananda: An Anthology for our Times (Delhi: Permanent Black, 2006), pp. 33-4.